rust-lang/wg-async/src/vision/how_to_vision.md

 ### Stakeholders

 While we always encourage feedback from the broader public, many of our initiatives also have identified sets of [stakeholders].
 These are people who are specially consulted as part of the process to give feedback on the design and implementation.
 They can be representatives from major projects in the ecosystem, production users, or other sorts of experts.

+[stakeholders]: ./how_to_vision/stakeholders.md

 ## Living document